alpheios-project/documentation/design/vocabulary.md

 A7.
 As an application I want to be able to query statistical information about how often a word appears in the literature across various facets (genre, author, time period, etc.) so that I can use it to inform what features I offer for the word.

+A8.
+As a application I want to be able to retrieve data about a word from external linked data sources so that I can present these sources to the user.

 ## Data we might want to store with a word